 - Very Low Accuracy: When the average accuracy of a training session falls below 30%, this is usually a sign that the student is training without paying attention.
 Low accuracy is often accompanied by review times of 10 seconds or less.

-- Sandbagging: When a student is inactive three or more times during their training, they'll be marked for sandbagging.
-This means that there was inactivity (no clicking or scrolling in two minutes) three or more times during a single training session.
+- Sandbagging: When a student is inactive more than three times during their training, they'll be marked for sandbagging.
+This means that there was inactivity (no clicking or scrolling in two minutes) more than three times during a single training session.
 Students who engage in sandbagging are waiting to answer training questions or lingering on a word page without actually reviewing it.
 The trainer will also end a training session after several minutes of inactivity and bring the student back to their dashboard.

 - Cheating: We detect if students try to use a script or other automated method to train for them, and we alert you immediately.
 For more information, please review our article on cheating.